tkzv/OpenXCOM.Tools/Distribution/ReadMe.txt

-MapView ii
+MapView ii beta+

-2017 may 30
+2017 jun 1

 major rewrite of the original MapView by Ben Ratzlaff aka DaiShiva (and others)

 MapView is a map and routes editor for XCOM UFO/TFTD.
 It nominally requires the original UFO/TFTD resources, such as PCK/TAB/MCD files.
 It can edit pre-existing MAP and RMP files, and create new ones from scratch.

-requirements:
+REQUIREMENTS:
-.NET 3.5, 32/64-bit Windows OS, ~1 MB disk installation
+32/64-bit Windows OS, .NET 3.5, ~1 MB disk installation, XCOM Resources

 A converter utility, ConfigConverter, is included that might/should be able to convert a MapEdit.dat/cfg file, which is used for MapView 1, into a MapView 2 configuration file for tilesets.
 MapView 2 uses YAML to save most if not all settings; MapView 1 uses a custom parser.